Questions Parents Asked About the CSS Profile

-We recently presented a webinar on the CSS Profile, an application for financial aid used by roughly 270 colleges and universities and 30 scholarship organizations.
+We recently presented a webinar on the CSS ProfileTM, an application for financial aid used by roughly 200 colleges, universities, and scholarship agencies.
 If you didn't catch the webinar, you can watch it on demand any time here.
 Our attendees asked some great questions during the presentation, and we've compiled several below, and added our detailed answers.
 Review this list before completing the application yourself.

 Q: What is the CBFinAid ID?